tagomatech/challenge/README.md

 - Scoring engine [score_submission.py](code/score_submission.py) for your model
 - Jupyter notebook [qvariance_single.ipynb](notebooks/qvariance_single.ipynb) showing how to compute q-variance for a single asset

-To get started, first simulate a long price series using your model, then use data_loader.py to compute $\sigma^2(z)$ for each window and output the new parquet.
-Finally, score the results using score_submission.py.

-The dataset used as a benchmark (~300K rows) is for 352 stocks from the S&P 500 (>25 year history), with periods T of 1–26 weeks T.
+The dataset used as a benchmark is for 352 stocks from the S&P 500 (>25 year history), with periods T of 1–26 weeks.

 Columns: ticker (str), date (date), T (int), sigma (float, annualized vol), z (float, scaled log return).